Floppy/web3dguide/en/tut51.md

 So, you know how to create scripts in ECMAScript, and you've got a pretty good idea of how the whole scripting thing works.
 But you want more power!
 ECMAScript is too slow, to restrictive, to hard to use for large programs.
-Well, help is at hand, because not only does VRML support ECMAScript in
-<STRONG>Script</STRONG> nodes, it also supports Java!
-And I'm going to show you how to use it -
-aren't you lucky?
+Well, help is at hand, because not only does VRML support ECMAScript in **Script** nodes, it also supports Java!
+And I'm going to show you how to use it - aren't you lucky?
 First, though, I have to give you a couple of warnings...

 PUBLIC HEALTH WARNING #1: Java is a full-blown programming language!
 While we went through most of